All motor vehicle operators must be properly licensed to drive on Maryland public roadways. Motorcyclists are no exception.

 (f) This section applies to any license issued or renewed on or after January 1, 1990.

 See Md.
 Code Ann.
 Transp. § 16-104.1.
 This has been Maryland law for nearly 30 years.

 How much money is as a Maryland motorcycle license?
 The fee for a Class M license is $72.
 There is also a $9 annual fee.Fast Track Licensing

-Many people choose to operate a motorcycle without the proper license and without any formal training, so the Motor Vehicle Administration has relaxed some of its logistical requirements in order to incentivize all motorcyclists to obtain the appropriate license.
+Many people choose to operate a motorcycle without the proper license or any formal training, so the Motor Vehicle Administration has relaxed some of its logistical requirements to incentivize all motorcyclists to obtain the appropriate license.
 The MVA's fast track program is designed to make motorcycle licensing quick and stress-free for bikers who already have on-street experience.

 A driver education course, including thirty hours of classroom instruction and six hours of behind-the-wheel training, is required for all applicants younger than 18 and all new drivers regardless of age.
-In addition, Class M applicants under 18 must complete a motorcycle safety course from an approved safety program.
+Also, Class M applicants under 18 must complete a motorcycle safety course from an approved safety program.

 At least one safety course is recommended for all motorcyclists, and required for Class M license applicants under age 18.
 Even though Maryland's Motorcycle Safety Program is largely optional, it teaches essential techniques and mental strategies that could make life-and-death differences on the road.
 Motorcycle riding requires even more skill and concentration than driving a car, so it's no surprise that more than 90 percent of motorcycle crashes involve riders with no formal training.